yoloventure/frontend/README.md

 # Getting Start
 1. clone the repository in your host
+Just For Frontend:
 2. cd into the the project react folder (frontend/client)
 3. run the command "npm i"
-4. run the command "npm run build"
+4. run the command "npm start" to run just the frontend.
+Backend: (You all should do both upper and lower steps)
 2. cd into the the project root folder (frontend)
 3. run the command "npm i"
-4. run the command "npm start"
+4. run the command "npm run dev".
+Server will run on localhost:5000 by default.
+Open the frontend port, usually localhost:8080, if it does not open automatically.